GlenABradley/EthicalAI/README.md

-# Coherence
+# EthicalAI

-Coherence is a semantic analysis engine that allows users to define semantic axes and compute resonance and internal coherence over text.
+EthicalAI is a semantic analysis engine that allows users to define semantic axes and compute resonance and internal coherence over text.
 It outputs per-axis vectors at token, span, frame, and frame-span levels, with multi-scale diffusion and a lightweight logical frame layer.

 This repository follows the authoritative build plan provided.
 We will implement the system milestone-by-milestone with concrete artifacts, tests, and a runnable API.